-This healthy guacamole recipe allows you to indulge in your favorite snack while sticking to your diet!
+This Healthy Guacamole Recipe allows you to indulge in your favorite snack of guacamole and chips while still sticking to your diet!
 Mix up a bowl today in just 5 minutes.

-Thanks to a secret ingredient in this guacamole, the calories and fat are reduced without losing that irresistible creaminess.
+Thanks to a secret ingredient in this healthy guacamole, the calories and fat are reduced without losing that irresistible creaminess!

-You won’t notice any difference in flavor, and everyone who eats it will ask for the recipe!
+You won’t notice any difference in flavor, and everyone who eats your guacamole and chips will be begging you for the recipe!

 I even have a collection of simple and healthy frozen treats for when you’re craving something sweet!